 I soldered everything together and made some cool labels to put on the

 front.
-That's all.
 In the event of confusion, the calibrate

 mode is always with the 8 ohm resistor as the load.
 Most switches

-when in the "forward" position actually contact the "back" prongs so be
+when in the "forward" position actually contact the "back" tabs so be

 careful to note what contacts to where when the switch is in either position.